ITRS-Group/cordial/tools/dv2email/README.md

 The contents of the email are assembled from the two templates (text and HTML), any image attachments and a dynamically created XLSX file.

-> ⚠ Note: The resulting HTML is also run through an "inliner" to ensure that any CSS defined in the HTML `<head>` section is inlined to the tags that need the settings as many email clients (GMail and others) only support a simple HTML5/CSS3 format.
+> 💡 The resulting HTML is also run through an "inliner" to ensure that any CSS defined in the HTML `<head>` section is inlined to the tags that need the settings as many email clients (GMail and others) only support a simple HTML5/CSS3 format.
 If you wnt to save data then you can disable this inlining with the `--inline-css=false` command line flag.

 ### Running As A Geneos Command